prayersconnect/mysql-replication/README.md

 ## Clone & Replicate
 This step will clone the entire mysql instance. **Remember, any data/databases on the recipient (replica) will be destroyed.**

+- First prepare the primary (donor) node by running `configure_primary.sh` script on the donor node.
+You'll need the `.env` there too.
 Run `./clone_and_replicate_on_replica.sh`